Pascal’s Triangle Formula with Examples

 Complexity Analysis

-A two-dimensional array was used in the implementation.
-Given that N is the number of rows in Pascal’s triangle.
-This will require N2 unit spaces.
-Therefore, O will be the space complexity (N2).
+A two-dimensional array is used in this implementation.
+Given that N is the number of rows in Pascal’s triangle, this requires N2 unit spaces.
+Therefore, the space complexity is O(N2).

-We have two loops in the function, and each loop runs for “N” times.
-So, the time complexity is also O(N2) or squared time complexity.
+The function uses two nested loops, each running up to “N” times.
+So, the time complexity is also O(N2), or squared time complexity.

 Method 2: Building Pascal’s Triangle by Calculating Binomial Coefficient

-We can simply derive the numbers of pascal’s triangle using the binomial coefficient.
-Here’s the diagram:
+We can derive the numbers of Pascal’s triangle directly using binomial coefficients.
+The diagram below illustrates the relationship:

-Here are the steps to build Pascal’s Triangle by calculating the Binomial:
+Here are the steps to build Pascal’s Triangle by calculating the binomial coefficient:

-Step 2) For row “i”, there will be total “i” elements.
-Each item will be calculated C(n,r) where n will be i-1.
+Step 2) For row “i”, there will be a total of “i” elements.
+Each item is calculated as C(n, r), where n is i-1.

-Step 3) Repeat step 2 for the number of rows you want for pascal’s triangle.
+Step 3) Repeat step 2 for as many rows of Pascal’s triangle as you want to generate.

 C++ Code Pascal’s Triangle by Binomial Coefficient